A couple buying their first home together. A woman starting up her dream business at last. A young person accused of a crime he didn’t commit.

 “I became a lawyer because, to me, it’s a way to help people,” she said.
 “That’s one thing I really love about the law.”

-When Ifeyinwa left her family and friends moved to Winnipeg, she was excited to continue her law career in a whole new city and country.
+When Ifeyinwa left her family and friends to move to Winnipeg, she was excited to continue her law career in a whole new city and country.
 Though she knew it would be a challenge, she encountered more obstacles along the way than she anticipated.

 “I knew I was going to be starting over, but nothing prepared me for the actual journey,” she said.